 Add a dedicated PDF reader (pdf-reader-mcp or pdf-mcp) if you work with PDFs frequently and need caching, search, or page-level control that the multi-format converters don’t offer.

 Add mcp-pandoc if you need to create documents — generating PDFs, DOCX, or EPUB from Markdown.
-MarkItDown and Docling are input-focused; Pandoc handles output.
+Note: this server hasn’t been updated since September 2025.

-Consider cloud APIs (Unstructured, PDF.co) only if you need enterprise-scale pipelines or comprehensive PDF manipulation beyond what local tools provide.
+Consider cloud APIs (Unstructured, PDF.co, PSPDFKit/Nutrient) only if you need enterprise-scale pipelines or comprehensive PDF manipulation beyond what local tools provide.

-2. Read vs. write remains split.
+4. Read vs. write remains split.
 No single server handles both document reading and document creation well.
 MarkItDown and Docling extract content; Pandoc and doc-ops-mcp create documents.
 The Word server is the exception — it both reads and writes — but only for DOCX.
-Expect this gap to close as servers mature.
+PDF manipulation (merging, splitting, compressing) remains underserved.

 What’s Missing